Cog-Creators/Red-Index/README.md

 See [repositories-example.yaml](repositories-example.yaml) to learn how to compile it

 ### TODO:
-- Exit code 0 if no changes are committed
-- Further checks for cog package validity
 - Error log generation in index folder
 - Interface this thing with Downloader :-)